ecook10/washecon/README.md

 * Apply styles to entire site
 * Add data to AWS database service (RDS)
 * Fix bugs in graphing displays
-* Work with UW Economics professor Theo Eicher to add features allowing for more extensive data manipulation
+* Additional features allowing for more extensive data manipulation

 ---